danielschwartz85/garmin-run-fetch/README.md

 | [DEBUG](https://github.com/visionmedia/debug#readme) | (Optional) set as garmin:* for debugging |

 ## Notes
-* This app creates a `.cred.json` file with garmin credentials for avoiding login with every run (the file can be deleted in between runs).
+* This app creates a `.cred.json` file with garmin credentials for avoiding a login with every run (the file can be deleted in between runs).
-* The login is done with scrapping the [Garmin Connect](https://connect.garmin.com/signin/) by using [puppeteer](https://developers.google.com/web/tools/puppeteer).
+* The login is done with scrapping the [Garmin Connect](https://connect.garmin.com/signin/) web page by using [puppeteer](https://developers.google.com/web/tools/puppeteer).